Grasshopper Component

 The order the inputs are asked in will be the visual order of the parameters in Grasshopper, from top to bottom.

-To make the component request multiple points or beams as input, the prefix "Multiple" (not case sensitive) can be added before the parameter name in the definition.
+To make the component request multiple points or beams as input (note: this doesn't apply to lines, polylines or faces due to API limitations), the prefix "Multiple" (not case sensitive) can be added before the parameter name in the definition.
 The last part of the name can still be changed of course.

-The short form "m:"can also be used as the prefix (if the short form is used, the prefix will not show up in the Tekla prompt when picking objects).
+The short form "m:" can also be used as the prefix.
+If the short form is used, the prefix will not be part of the Tekla prompt when picking objects.

-Note: The Grasshopper components are subject to the same limitations as other Tekla components, e.g
+Note: The Grasshopper components are subject to the same API limitations as other Tekla plugins when it comes to the number of objects that can be picked.
+This means:

-- it’s not possible to make a component request multiple lines or polylines as input by using the "Multiple" prefix, only multiple points or model objects.
+- It’s not possible to make a component request multiple lines, polylines or faces as input by using the "Multiple" prefix, only multiple points or model objects.
+This is because these object types need to be represented as point lists internally, each list occupying one of the available input groups.

 The properties that are shown in the component dialog will depend on which Grasshopper definition is selected, and will change if you select another definition.